Themis programme: Project history

 On 15 December 2020, ESA signed a contract worth €33 million with ArianeGroup in France for the "Themis Initial Phase".
 This first phase of the Themis programme involves development of the flight vehicle technologies and test bench and static fire demonstrations in Vernon, France.
 It also includes the preparation of the ground infrastructure at the Esrange Space Center in Kiruna, Sweden, for the first hop tests and any associated flight vehicle modifications.
 Two possible landing sites have been mentioned in discussions surrounding the project: the former Diamant launch complex, which will be used for the flight testing phase and the Ariane 5 launch complex, which will become available after the transition from the Ariane 5 to Ariane 6.
 The estimated program timeline, As of December 2020, expected low-altitude hop tests in 2022 and a full flight envelope test in 2025.
-In November 2024, ESA has awarded a contract to ArianeGroup to build a second Themis demonstrator (T1E) and announced that testing of the Themis main systems has been completed and the assembly of the first demonstrator was underway.
+In November 2024, ESA awarded a contract to ArianeGroup to build a second Themis demonstrator (T1E) and announced that testing of the Themis main systems has been completed and the assembly of the first demonstrator was underway.

 Themis T1H

 In December 2021, ESA completed a series of tanking tests on the steel propellant tanks for Themis.
 On 22 June 2023, the first hot-fire test of the Prometheus engine, as a part of the Themis first stage demonstrator, was successfully conducted in Vernon, France.
 Landing leg testing began in July 2024.
-ArianeGroup has brought the main elements of Themis T1H together for the first time during a full-fit check in Les Mureaux, France in December 2024.
+ArianeGroup brought the main elements of Themis T1H together for the first time during a full-fit check in Les Mureaux, France in December 2024.
 Themis T1H integration was completed at Les Mureaux in June 2025.
 The vehicle was packed and prepared for shipment and on 27 June 2025, it arrived at the Esrange spaceport in Sweden.
 In September 2025, Themis T1H had its four landing legs installed and ESA shared a photo of the vehicle standing at its launch pad at Esrange.
+On 23 July 2026, ArianeGroup performed a wet dress rehearsal—a simulated pre-flight sequence under cryogenic conditions—of Themis T1H at Esrange.